Bollywood ladies raise the bar on physical role transformation | ExBulletin

 Here are the Bollywood actresses building muscle and gaining or losing weight for the roles.

+Directed by Akarsh Khurana, the sports drama presents the story of a girl named Rashmi and her journey from a small village to sporting glory.
+The film will be released in 2021.

-The actor will be seen in the action spy thriller Dhaakad, and recently posted an article about the film to reveal his first look at the project.
+The actor Kangana Ranaut will be seen in the action spy thriller Dhaakad, and recently published an article from the film to reveal his first look at the project.
 At first glance, it’s obvious she’s upped her fitness quotient to acquire a super-fit look for her role.
 Kangana will take on an action avatar in the violent spy thriller, set against the backdrop of international espionage.
 Besides Dhaakad, Kangana also planned the release of Thalaivi.
 She would have gained 20 kilos to play a phase in the life of the late Tamil political actress Nadu J. Jayalalithaa.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online